 We really do.

-I think the problem is that the suspect was shot, the police officer was stabbed, and it was it all happened this morning before 11 o'clock.
+I think the problem is that the suspect was shot.

 It was at the bus platform outside the metro, and there were several people that were hit.

-And I know he's in the presidential protection program, like it was in the candidate protection program.
+And I know he's in the presidential protection program, like it was in the candidate protection program, but most of this audience knows about Tara Reed's allegations.

-You know, remember all the creepy, touchy, feely, you know, fingers through the hair stuff with Creepy Joe.
+You know, remember all the creepy, touchy, feely, you know, fingers through the hair stuff with Creepy Joe?

-I mean, to me it was creepy, my personal opinion.
+I mean, to me, it was creepy, my personal opinion.

-I'm not even allowed to run it because the families of the these young girls, they don't want it run.
+I'm not even allowed to run it because the families of these young girls, they don't want it run.

 And I don't blame them.

-And they deserve privacy, and I'm we're respecting that, of course.
+And we're respecting that, of course.

 Kind of like Cuomo, the Biden campaign denied the accusation.

-Or is it only, you know, I I just don't know.
+Is that going to be taken seriously or is it only, you know, I just don't know.

 I mean, I don't even know how to really explain this.